Here are trhee ways to have your animal sterilized:

 Choose the one that best suits your situation.

-1. Verify your eligibility for the SPCA’s clinic by filling out the form below.
+Verify your eligibility for the SPCA’s clinic by filling out the form at the bottom of the current page.

-3. Check out the City of Montreal’s Animal sterilization program.
+Check out the City of Montreal’s Animal sterilization program (please note this program is full for 2024).

 If you have selected the first option, fill out the form below.
 If you qualify, we will inform you of the rates, availability and any other applicable terms.